adonespitogo/AdoBot/README.md

 # Instructions

-Edit `CommonParams.java` and change the `PRODUCTION_SERVER` variable to the address of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.
+Edit `app/src/main/java/com/android/adobot/CommonParams.java` and change the `PRODUCTION_SERVER` variable to the address of your [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) server.
 Next, checkout [AdoBot-IO](https://github.com/adonespitogo/AdoBot-IO) on how to setup the NodeJS server.

 # Screen Shots